samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/pipelineresources.md

 ```

 Upon being included, this `PipelineResource` will clone the git repository at the url included
 under the `params` property.
-This clone command is run via what is called an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), which is a container that executes before all other containers that are on the
+This clone command is run via what is called an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/), which is a container that executes before all other containers that are on the
 same `Pod`.

 The idea behind using an init container to clone the repository before any other `step` executes is